guitabwebsite/guitabs.github.io/index.md

 Once we have our finalized graph, we perform Dijkstra’s Algorithm to find the shortest path through the graph based on the weighted edges, which returns the fingerings which require the least movement based on our distance metrics.

 ![Visualization of graph from algorithm](https://raw.githubusercontent.com/guitabwebsite/guitabwebsite.github.io/master/images/algorithmgraph.png)
+The vertex layers of our song, where 𝑣_𝑆 is a special node representing the start of our graph structure, 𝑣_𝐸 is a special node representing the end of our graph structure.

 ### Results
 We were able to successfully transcribe audio into notated guitar tablature.
 However, that audio had to be monophonic, have very little noise, and be of 16-bit depth.
 The results were also not always perfect, as a few notes were sometimes an octave off due to our pitch tracker CREPE having trouble determining the octave.
 Although it should be noted that pitch trackers in general have this issue.
 Our fingering algorithm will often put emphasis of shifting hand positions and using the pinky instead of using the ring finger and shifting at a later time.
 This can be a bit uncomfortable for many guitarists.

 ![Output using Lilypond for tablature](https://raw.githubusercontent.com/guitabwebsite/guitabwebsite.github.io/master/images/lilyTab.png)
+LilyPond tab generation

 ![Output using GuiTabs for tablature](https://raw.githubusercontent.com/guitabwebsite/guitabwebsite.github.io/master/images/GuiTab.png)
+GuiTab tab generation

 ### Evaluation Metrics
 We evaluated our results based on their pitch accuracy to the actual notes.
 This was done through human feedback, where the user told us whether or not the pitches sound right.